ONGOING | 2021-08-03 19:00:00 (server time) | Ends in 1 hour, 13 minutes | Nyheim City

 2. Playing a role – The sweet difference between IC and OOC

 It is important for you to keep in mind that there is a difference between IC (in character) and OOC (out of character).
-The DayZRP community does not conform to third party TOS (like Twitch or Youtube rule sets).
-Within the DayZRP servers you may come across an offensive kind of language or actions.
+The DayZRP community follows Twitch ToS to allow content creation on our server, but despite this you may come across an offensive kind of language or actions.
 Role play situations can be very intense sometimes.
 If you ever feel extremely uncomfortable with certain content brought towards you, there is always the option to let the other role players know via a short ooc text message (see 4.3 in this guide).

 We require every community member to separate IC from OOC.
 What is said and done in character has to remain in character.
 It concerns any sort of remark or action as well as any consequences which might be connected to it.
 If someone in the servers approaches you in an offensive / hostile way, do not take it personally.
 It is the character being played not the player attacking you on an ooc- level.